webauthn4j/keycloak-webauthn-authenticator/README.md

 | Kerberos                     |     | DISABLED    |
 | Identity Provider Redirector |     | ALTERNATIVE |
 | WebAuthn Authenticator       |     | REQUIRED    |

+## Authenticator Management

+The user can only register their own authenticator.
+The user and the administrator can manage the registered authenticator.
+For the user to do so, the administrator set `Realm Settings -> Themes -> Account Theme` to "webauthn".

+### User Editable Label for Registered Authenticator

+As the metadata of the authenticator, the user can put the editable label onto their authenticator to identify it when registering it.

+The user and the administrator can edit this label.

+If the user wants to edit this label, please access to [User Account Service](https://www.keycloak.org/docs/latest/server_admin/index.html#_account-service) and edit `Public Key Credential Label`.

+If the administrator wants to edit some user's registered authenticator's label, please access to `Users -> (User Name) -> Attributes` and edit `public_key_credential_label`.

+### AAGUID for Registered Authenticator

+As the metadata of the authenticator, its AAGUID is stored onto keycloak when registering it.

+The user and the administrator can view this AAGUID.

+If the user wants to view this AAGUID, please access to [User Account Service](https://www.keycloak.org/docs/latest/server_admin/index.html#_account-service) and look up `Public Key Credential AAGUID`.

+If the administrator wants to view some user's registered authenticator's label, please access to `Users -> (User Name) -> Attributes` and look up `public_key_credential_aaguid`.

+### Delete Registered Authenticator

+The user and the administrator can delete the registered authenticator.

+If the user wants to delete its own regestered authenticator, please access to [User Account Service](https://www.keycloak.org/docs/latest/server_admin/index.html#_account-service) and clean up `Public Key Credential ID`, `Public Key Credential Label` and `Public Key Credential AAGUID`.

+If the administrator wants to delete some user's registered authenticator, please access to `Users -> (User Name) -> Attributes` and delete `public_key_credential_id`, `public_key_credential_label` and `public_key_credential_aaguid`.

+## Re-Register Authenticator

+The user can re-register the authenticator.

+- The administrator goes to `Users -> (User Name) -> Details` and add `WebAuthn Register` as `Required User Actions`.

+- The user logs onto keycoak.
+After authentication in the login form, keycloak asks them to register ther authenticator.

 ## Notes